Striving-to-learn/CyberSecurity-writeups/Lame Htb box writeup.md

 ```
 sure enough as exploitdb showed us earlier its right there
 we need to select that particular module and then see  what options are available for this module
-i select the module by typing in use 0 and type in options to see what i need to configure
+We select the module by typing in use 0 and type in options to see what we need to configure
 ```
 msf6 > use 0
 [*] No payload configured, defaulting to cmd/unix/reverse_netcat